stefpant/miniJavaCompiler/Project_1/part2/stringParser/README.md

 * make execute < Input_to_translate
 * make clean

-If the input parsed successfully the result translated program is saved in Main.java
+If the input parsed successfully the result translated program is saved in Main.java!